 The interesting fact is Mobius Strip has only ONE side.
 When you have a regular piece of paper, you have two sides.
 But a Mobius strip is not a regular piece of paper.
 It has only one side.
 A way to prove it is to use a pen to draw a line on the strip – without lifting the pen off the strip paper, you will find your pen come back to the starting point, joint the starting point.

 How to make Mobius Strip Hearts

 Now that we know what is a Mobius Strip.
 Let’s make the Mobius Strip Hearts.
 It is a perfect STEM activity for Valentine’s day.
-While kids making a heart craft, they will also learn some interesting facts in math.
+While kids make a heart craft, they will also learn some interesting facts in math.

-First, cut two equal sized paper strips.
+First, cut two equal-sized paper strips.
 Tape them together at the middle point.

-Second, make one Mobius strip with one piece of paper, like we described earlier.
+Second, make one Mobius strip with one piece of paper, as we described earlier.
 Turn one end of the strip upside down, and connect the two ends to form a circle.
 Remember how did you turn the one end of the paper.

-Third, make another Mobiud strip with the other piece of the paper that was taped on the one you used for the first Mobius strip.
-This time, you want to turn one end of the end upside down again, but turn it in the opposite direct as the first one.
+Third, make another Mobiud strip with the other piece of paper that was taped on the one you used for the first Mobius strip.
+This time, you want to turn one end of the end upside down again, but turn it in the opposite direction as the first one.
 Take a close look at the video.

-Four, it is time to cut the both strips in half.
+Four, it is time to cut both strips in half.
 For the first one, when you cut to the point where the two strips were taped together, just cut through the connecting part.

 For more Valentine Science Activity ideas, please check out Science Valentine Cards for kids Valentine Exchange.